interstellarYachtClub/musicLibraryCheck/README.md

 # musicArtwork.sh

 ## Description
 This is a shell script.
-It is intended to be used with folders structured as 'Artist/Artist - Album' with only a single level subdirectory
+It is intended to be used in a directory of music artist folders structured as 'Artist/Artist - Album' with only two levels of subdirectory below the script path

 ## Example folder structure
 Root Music Directory